actuallyyun/actuallyyun.github.io/posts/how to generate test data for your Django projects.md

 from auctions.models import User, Listing, Bid, Comment, Watchlist import random
 ```
-And install faker ```pip install faker```
+And install faker ```pip install Faker```

-We could use faker's provider library, on top of that, we could create customed providers.
+We could use faker's provider library, on top of that, we could also create customed providers.

 Let's test faker first.